SpaceMonkey-MH/Unnamed_Project/Notes.md

 	possible to do it in character_class fully, because I need to somehow connect to the VisibleOnScreenNotifier2D and I don't know if it is possible.
 The middle-of-the-road thing to do is to connect to the signals in each subclass, and then call a procedure of the superclass that does the thing.
 That is what I'm going to do.
+- 2024/07/05:
+	I don't think I'm gonna use HitState in the long run, like I think I should not have a specific state for when the enemy is hit, but rather do the hit code in the main script or something, not to affect the behavior.
+	Maybe a knockback or a stun, but than can be done otherwise.
+Keeping it there for now though.
+	I think there is something wrong with the variables of player.gd and movement_state.gd, might need to fix that later.
+	I'm having trouble understanding an issue with move_speed.
+Maybe it would be better to use character.move_speed in the scripts.
+	I don't know if it is correct to use the state variable as they are currently.
+Like it's really ugly when I affect them all in the character state machine, but if not I have to call character.x each time (instead of just x).
+	I'm gonna commit as is, even though the character.move_speed issue is not resolved.